cezarypiatek/cezarypiatek.github.io/src/content/post/maintainable-test-fixture/index.md

 dotnet_diagnostic.CA2000.severity = error
 ```

-You might ask what about splitting the fixture code for specific group of tests.
-We have a several options here.
-You can create a dedicated test case fixture type for a given group of tests or you can apply factory or builder pattern (or both them altogether) to create a specialized instance of test fixture that will serve the purpose of a given test scenario.
-With the second approach you can reduce code duplication without risking performance degradation.
+You might wonder about segregating the fixture code for a specific group of tests.
+There are several options available.
+You can create a dedicated test case fixture type for a particular group of tests, or you can employ the factory or builder pattern (or a combination of both) to create a specialized instance of the test fixture that will suit the needs of a given test scenario.
+With the latter approach, you can minimize code duplication without compromising performance.

 ```cs